TrivadisPF/platys-modern-data-platform/cookbooks/recipes/creating-adr-with-log4brains/README.md

 With the init 2 sample ADRs were automatically created.
 They can be removed later.

-Now with the ADR project being initialized, can restart the `log4brains` container
+Now with the ADR project being initialised, can restart the `log4brains` container

 ```
 docker restart log4brains